-ID: MIRAI-FR-6 Name: Warn System Operator of Relevant Events Relevant Events Confidential Relevance to MIRAI vision Work package No Medium WP3 RAI Framework shall produce warnings to bus events occur. to the system operator when events of interest or this req uirement, is not in the " critical path ", -4 in the sense that the warning to the operator, in i.e., it is not the main real-time actuation and/or atified event (comparing against, e.g., Shayp or Macq UC Requirements ar-FR-7 (for informative purposes) IS-FR-7 (for System Operator/Service Provider only) Relevance to UCs Relevan t to 2 UCs.
+ID: MIRAI-FR-6 RAI-FR-6 Name: Warn System Operator of Relevant Events Confidential Relevance to MIRAI vision elevance to MIRAI vision Work package No Medium WP3 Description The MIRAI Framework shall produce warnings to the system operator when events of int anomalous events occur.
+Annotations this req s requirement is distinguished from MIRAI-FR-4 in the sense that the warning to the oper requirement, is not in the " critical path ", i.e., it is not the main real-time actuation dback to be carried out in response to the identified event (comparing against, e.g., Shayp c UC Requirements -7 (for informative purposes) -7 (for System Operator/Service Provider only) Relevance to UCs Relevan t to 2 UCs.